United States Naval Academy: The Aviation School

-World War I to World War II
+World War I and interwar period

 With the advent of the automobile and improved roads, the academy became a tourist attraction.

-At the 1920 summer Olympics men's 8+ rowing competition in Brussels, the Navy Academy rowing men's 8+ (The Wonder Crew) won the gold medal.
-US collegiate boats won the gold medal in the 8+ competition at the next seven Olympics – a standing record as of 2019 for consecutive gold medal wins by any nation in a particular sport.
+At the 1920 summer Olympics men's 8+ rowing competition in Brussels, the Naval Academy rowing men's 8+ (The Wonder Crew) won the gold medal.
+U.S. collegiate boats won the gold medal in the 8+ competition at the next seven Olympics – a standing record as of 2019 for consecutive gold medal wins by any nation in a particular sport.

 The Naval Academy football team played the University of Washington in the Rose Bowl tying 14–14.
 In 1925, the second-class ring dance was started.
 In 1925, the Midshipmen Drum and Bugle Corps was formally reestablished.
 In 1926, "Navy Blue and Gold", composed by organist and choirmaster J. W. Crosley, was first sung in public.
 It became a tradition to sing this alma mater song at the end of student and alumni gatherings such as pep rallies and football games, and on graduation day.
 In 1926, Navy won the national collegiate football championship title.
 In the fall of 1929, the Secretary of the Navy gave his approval for graduates to compete for Rhodes Scholarships.
 Six graduates were selected for that honor that same year.
 The Association of American Universities accredited the Naval Academy curriculum on 30 October 1930.

 In 1930, the class of 1891 presented a bronze replica of the figurehead of Tamanend to replace the deteriorating wooden figurehead that had been prominently displayed on campus.